 Day-before baggage check-in

-The following airlines offer baggage check-in on the evening before the flight: Lufthansa, Air Berlin, XL Airways, Sky-Airlines and Sun-Express.
+The following airlines offer baggage check-in on the evening before the flight: Lufthansa, Air Berlin, XL Airways and Sun-Express.

 For details, please refer to Day-before check-in